Tornado kills 6, including 2 children, near Des Moines, Iowa, officials say - KESQ

 The National Weather Service office in Des Moines said an initial estimate shows it was an EF3 tornado, with wind speeds of at least 136 miles per hour.

-“This is a widespread storm,” said Ayala.
+“This is a widespread storm,” Ayala said.
 He estimated there was serious damage to more than two dozen homes.

+Iowa Gov. Kim Reynolds issued a disaster proclamation for Madison County, saying she and her husband are praying for the lives claimed and those injured in the tornado.

+“Our hearts go out to all those affected by the deadly storms that tore through our state today,” Reynolds said in a news release Saturday.
+“Our hearts ache during this time, but I know Iowans will step up and come together to help in this time of need — they already are”

 Severe storms were forecast for Iowa, including in Des Moines, Saturday afternoon and evening.